Footsteps of Paul Tour with Pilgrimage to Greece and Fabulous Greek Food and Wine

 Today we embark on our Journey to the lands of ancient treasures and Christian history with an overnight flight to Greece.
 Prepare yourself for a life-changing experience.
-Get some rest on the flight…Tomorrow you will be walking where the apostle Paul walked!
+Get some rest on the flight…Tomorrow you will be walking in the footsteps of Paul!

 We arrive in Thessaloniki and check into our hotel.
 You will have the remainder of the day free to relax or take a stroll along the streets of Thessaloniki to enjoy the flavor of the city.
 This evening our group will enjoy the first of many delectable Greek dinners.